 Once you agree to the terms, a mortgage contingency is a standard part of the contract.
 Otherwise, he/she can back out of the deal without penalty, and any money paid to date gets refunded.
 There are a couple of caveats that usually apply.
 The buyer must make a “good faith” effort to obtain a loan, filling out the loan application accurately, and following through with a bank’s requested information promptly.

 Once the bank approves your loan application, the buyer has to go through with the purchase, unless there are other contingencies in place.

 Types of contingency clauses

 We have seen that there is flexibility with the contingency clause.
-Aside from that, there is the active contingency provision, passive loan contingency, and a hybrid.
+Aside from that, there is the current contingency provision, passive loan contingency, and a hybrid.

 The active contingency gives the buyer more control.
 It requires the buyer, in writing, to waive certain conditions for the deal to go through.

 A passive contingency is more stringent and less favorable to the buyer.
 For instance, it could require the buyer to notify the seller at a particular time that he has not obtained a mortgage.
 Failure to do so puts the buyer on the hook to purchase the property, even if there is no mortgage.
 A hybrid contingency is a middle ground, as the name suggests.
 Buyers agree to forfeit a portion of the deposit.
 The wording of the mortgage contingency is crucial.

 In a seller’s market, if a bidding war breaks out, you can propose a mortgage contingency for the sales price.
 If the appraisal falls below the sales contract price, the buyer would promise to cover the shortfall.
 Alternatively, the wording could allow the buyer to walk away, or this may serve as an impetus to renegotiate the deal.